 WordWright Challenge Texts

-Texts for the the WordWright Challenge* can range from short fiction by John Updike or Eurora Welty to poetry as old as Shakespeare's or as recent at Margaret Atwood's, to essays as classic as E. B. White's or as current as a Time Magazine opinion piece by James Poniewozick.
+Texts for the the WordWright Challenge* can range from short fiction by John Updike or Eurora Welty to poetry as old as Shakespeare's or as recent at Margaret Atwood's, to essays as classic as E. B. White's or as current as cultural commentary in The Atlantic by James Parker.
 (To see a list of sample texts and sample multiple-choice questions, click on the "Samples" link above.
 The two-page list there is in pdf format and can be printed out if you'd like.)

 Though our texts vary widely in voice, subject, tone, and length, they have one thing in common: style.
 They all use language skillfully to convey layers and shades of meaning not always apparent to students on a first or casual reading.